Nellie Morrow Parker: Birth

 Morrow graduated from Hackensack High School and graduated from Montclair Normal School (now Montclair State University) in 1922 with a certificate in teaching.

 Teacher

-She became the first African-American public school teacher in Bergen County, New Jersey in 1922 when she was hired to teach the fifth and sixth grades in the Hackensack, New Jersey public school system.
+Nellie Morrow Parker became the first African-American public school teacher in Bergen County, New Jersey in 1922 when she was hired to teach the fifth and sixth grades in the Hackensack, New Jersey public school system.
 Nellie remained in the Hackensack school system for 42 years.
 During this entire time span, she moved only once from First Street School to the Beech Street School.
 During her early years of teaching she and her family were subject to racism from the Ku Klux Klan and other organizations.

 Marriage

 In 1928 she married William L. Parker (1900-?) of Virginia.
 William worked as a salesman for a life insurance company.

 Death

 She died in 1998 in Huntington Beach, California.